 Cash management account.
 CMAs include spending, saving and investing all in one account, and funds are as accessible as they are with money market accounts.
-And some of the best cash management accounts, including Robinhood and SoFi Money, earn impressive interest rates.
+And some of the best cash management accounts, including Robinhood, earn impressive interest rates.

 How do I open a money market account?